goldsborough/algs4/quicksort/README.md

 - Scan j from right to left while a[j] > a[pivot] /
 - Swap a[i] and a[j]

-Quicksort sorts in-place, as opposed to mergesort which requires an additional auxiliary array to perform the merge (space cost N).
+Quicksort sorts in-place, as opposed to Mergesort which requires an additional auxiliary array to perform the merge (space cost N).

 Terminating the loop: Testing whether the pointers cross is tricky, *especially with duplicate elements*.